Hypothetical project in The Everyman Liverpool

-This time period seemed relevant for the text as Vanbrugh was deemed revolutionary for his time, writing along themes of cuckoldy featuring women as main characters and portraying men as slovenly and deceitful.
-At the time of writing the play was not well received however I feel it could be more appealing to a modern audience.
+This time period seemed relevant for the text as Vanbrugh was deemed revolutionary for his time, writing along themes of cuckoldry featuring women as main characters and portraying men as slovenly and deceitful.
+At the time of writing, the play was not well received however I felt it could be more appealing to a modern audience.

 The idea for the set was to incorporate both indoor and outdoor spaces which could easily adapt.
-As the show is a comedy the idea was to make it as eccentric and somewhat ridiculous as possible, having columns which protrude from and recede into the floor, becoming both trees and over the top house plants as well as a full vine curtain which creates the spring garden and a separate fly in bed canopy for the Mademoiselle’s Boudoir.
+As the show is a comedy, the idea was to make it as eccentric and somewhat ridiculous as possible, having columns which protrude from and recede into the floor, becoming both trees and over the top house plants as well as a full vine curtain which creates the spring garden and a bed canopy for the Mademoiselle’s Boudoir.